KEEPSLAMDUNK/ML-GINS-Calib/README.md

-# ML-GINS-Calib: Versatile Targetless Extrinsic Joint Calibration for Multiple LiDARs and GNSS-Aided INS in Autonomous Driving
+# ML-GINS-Calib: Joint Optimization-based Targetless Extrinsic Calibration for Multiple LiDARs and GNSS-Aided INS of Autonomous Vehicles
-The arXiv paper and source code will be available soon!
+The source code and dataset will be released after the paper is accepted!